-Hey there, my pen name is Ryan Ceres.
+Hey there, my name is Eric.
 Welcome to Spirits Don't Fly!

 My real name is Ernst Stolz and I live in Germany.
+You can call me "Eric" since that's easier to handle.
 I was born in Russia and moved to Germany at the age of five.
-I did my A-levels, did my community service, and then I studied Cognitive Science at the university of Osnabrueck for three semesters before I switched to mathematics.
-And then I switched again, this time to Computer Science and English. in 2016 I eventually graduated with a Master's degree.
+I did my A-levels, did my community service, and then I studied Cognitive Science at the University of Osnabrueck for three semesters before I switched to Mathematics.
+And then I switched again, this time to Computer Science and English.
+In 2016 I eventually graduated with a Master's degree.

 About The Website